 The coast of Granada is called the Costa tropical.
 You can visit Motril and Almuñecar there.
 Other very interesting places to visit are Sierra Nevada, with the only ski resort in Andalusia, and La Alhambra de Granada, considered one of the best historical sites in Europe.

-If you are flying to Andalusia, the main airports located at southern Spain are Sevilla airport, Almeria airport and Jerez Airport but the biggest one is Malaga airport, where there are more possibilities to get direct flights to Malaga from the main cities of Europe and many domestic flights from other cities in Spain.
+If you are flying to Andalusia, the main airports located at southern Spain are Sevilla airport, Almeria airport and Jerez Airport but the biggest one is Malaga airport.
+In Malaga there are more possibilities to get direct flights from the main cities of Europe and many domestic flights from other cities in Spain.